San Bernardino National Forest: Wilderness areas

+Firefighting

+The San Bernardino National Forest has its own fire stations and engine companies.

-Firefighting aircraft operations
+Aerial operations

 As of 2001, eight Air Tactical Group Supervisors (ATGSs) work out of the Forest Supervisor's Office in San Bernardino.
-This position requires completion of an 80-hour CDF/Forest Service attack management course.
-A Helicopter Coordinator (J-374) course is recommended.

 Vegetation

 There are many different species of trees, many coniferous, that grow in the mountains.
 Pines, such as ponderosa pine, Jeffrey pine, sugar pine, Coulter pine, lodgepole pine, single-leaf pinyon, and knobcone pine all thrive here.
 Other coniferous trees, such as white fir, bigcone Douglas-fir (Pseudotsuga macrocarpa), incense cedar, and western juniper also thrive here.
 Canyon live oak, California black oak, and Pacific dogwood are other trees that also grow here.
 The forest contains an estimated 87400 acre of old growth.
-The most common old-growth forest types are Sierra Nevada mixed conifer forests, white fir (Abies concolor) forests, Jeffrey pine (Pinus jeffreyi) forests, and lodgepole pine (Pinus contorta) forests.
+The most common types are Sierra Nevada mixed conifer forests, white fir (Abies concolor) forests, Jeffrey pine (Pinus jeffreyi) forests, and lodgepole pine (Pinus contorta) forests.

 Climbing

-Gavin Escobar, a former Dallas Cowboys player, and a girl died around noon on September 28, 2022, while rock climbing near Tahquitz Rock.
+Rock climbing is popular in some areas of the San Bernardino National Forest, most notably at Tahquitz Rock near Idyllwild.

+In popular culture

+In the 2013 videogame Grand Theft Auto V, the Paleto Forest is based on the San Bernardino National Forest.

+Bald eagle couple Jackie and Shadow, whose nest is live-streamed by Friends of Big Bear Valley, is located in San Bernardino National Forest.